hth313/OS4/doc/semimerged.rst

 As a secondary function uses a text literal to indicate which function it is, a dual secondary function requires a text literal with three bytes.
-The first byte is the secondary function number, the remaining two are the two arguments.
+The first byte is the secondary function number, the remaining two are the arguments.
 OS4 will merge all wrapped text literals to a single three character text literal in this case.

 Defining a function
 ===================

-To make a semi-merged function you must start with a specific prelude:
+A semi-merged function must start with a specific prelude:

 .. code-block:: ca65